Nicolas Bourbaki: Influence

 Bourbaki introduced several mathematical notations which have remained in use.
 Weil took the letter Ø of the Norwegian alphabet and used it to denote the empty set, ∅.
 This notation first appeared in the Summary of Results on the Theory of Sets, and remains in use.
 The words injective, surjective and bijective were introduced to refer to functions which satisfy certain properties.
 Bourbaki used simple language for certain geometric objects, naming them pavés (paving stones) and boules (balls) as opposed to "parallelotopes" or "hyperspheroids".
 Similarly in its treatment of topological vector spaces, Bourbaki defined a barrel as a set which is convex, balanced, absorbing, and closed.
 The group were proud of this definition, believing that the shape of a wine barrel typified the mathematical object's properties.
 Bourbaki also employed a "dangerous bend" symbol ☡ in the margins of its text to indicate an especially difficult piece of material.
 Bourbaki enjoyed its greatest influence during the 1950s and 1960s, when installments of the Éléments were published frequently.

 Bourbaki had some interdisciplinary influence on other fields, including anthropology and psychology.
 This influence was in the context of structuralism, a school of thought in the humanities which stresses the relationships between objects over the objects themselves, pursued in various fields by other French intellectuals.
 In 1943, André Weil met the anthropologist Claude Lévi-Strauss in New York, where the two undertook a brief collaboration.
-At Lévi-Strauss' request, Weil wrote a brief appendix describing marriage rules for four classes of people within Australian aboriginal society, using a mathematical model based on group theory.
+At Lévi-Strauss' request, Weil wrote a brief appendix describing marriage rules for four classes of people within Aboriginal Australian society, using a mathematical model based on group theory.
 The result was published as an appendix in Lévi-Strauss' Elementary Structures of Kinship, a work examining family structures and the incest taboo in human cultures.
 In 1952, Jean Dieudonné and Jean Piaget participated in an interdisciplinary conference on mathematical and mental structures.
 Dieudonné described mathematical "mother structures" in terms of Bourbaki's project: composition, neighborhood, and order.
 Piaget then gave a talk on children's mental processes, and considered that the psychological concepts he had just described were very similar to the mathematical ones just described by Dieudonné.
 According to Piaget, the two were "impressed with each other".
 The psychoanalyst Jacques Lacan liked Bourbaki's collaborative working style and proposed a similar collective group in psychology, an idea which did not materialize.